The Rope Fish—also known as the Reed Fish or Snake Fish—is an odd-looking, slender fish that resembles an eel and moves like a snake.

 Keep reading to learn more about some of the best choices for Rope Fish tankmates and Rope Fish care.

 |Minimum tank size||75 gallons (283 liters)|

-Clown loaches are very peaceful fish that are easy to care for.
+Clown Loaches are very peaceful fish that are easy to care for.
 This makes them a popular choice for freshwater tanks.
 They pair well with rope fish because they are very active during the day, which is when you won’t usually see your rope fish out and about.
-The clown loach is also a beautiful fish with bright orange bodies covered with thick dark bands.
+The Clown Loach is also a beautiful fish with a bright orange body covered with thick dark bands.
 They make a great addition to any tank!